flyingfei/git/readme.txt

 reedit again
 thanks
 test stage
-creating a new branch is quick;
+creating a new branch is quick and simple;